gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 makes up a healthy or unhealthy instance.

-We won't add the instance on the next session because we'll destroy it momentarily as we'll be using the image we where creating.
+We won't add the instance on the next session because we'll destroy it momentarily as we'll be using the image we were creating.
 We will keep the Enable Cross-Zone and Enable Connection Draining active.

-After we finish creating the Load Balancer we can re visit our Security Groups to improve access only through the ELB and any other requirement you might have.
+After we finish creating the Load Balancer we can revisit our Security Groups to improve access only through the ELB and any other requirement you might have.